zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-events/business-events-integration.md

   The **Create Order** dialog is displayed.

-6. Enter a valid entry in the **Supplier** field, for example `ABC Consulting`, and select the corresponding supplier in the drop down.
+6. Enter a valid entry in the **Supplier** field, for example, `ABC Consulting`, and select the corresponding supplier in the dropdown.

   **Tip:** You can also search for valid suppliers using the **Search** icon.